cvc90/Fermax-Blue-Intercom/README.md

 ## ⚠️ Disclaimer

-This script was tested on a Fermax 9449.
+This script was tested on a Fermax VEO-XS WIFI 4,3" DUOX PLUS (REF: 9449)

 ## 📚 Documentation